bazelbuild/bazel-blog/_posts/2018-10-22-hackathon.md

 The event was an opportunity for engineers to meet face-to-face with fellow open source collaborators (many of whom had only ever previously communicated via email or GitHub) to hack on open issues, build enhancements and simply discuss their ideas in an informal and relaxed setting.

-Engineers from Bloomberg, Codethink, Dropbox, Etsy, Google, Uber, VMware and more collaborated on Bazel enhancements and bugfixes, as well as remote execution client and server implementations (e.g. [BuildFarm](https://github.com/bazelbuild/bazel-buildfarm), [BuildGrid](https://gitlab.com/BuildGrid/buildgrid) and [recc](https://gitlab.com/bloomberg/recc)).
+Engineers from Bloomberg, Codethink, Dropbox, Etsy, Google, Uber, VMware and more collaborated on Bazel enhancements and bugfixes, as well as remote execution client and server implementations (Such as [BuildFarm](https://github.com/bazelbuild/bazel-buildfarm), [BuildGrid](https://gitlab.com/BuildGrid/buildgrid) and [recc](https://gitlab.com/bloomberg/recc)).
 Ideas were exchanged, bugs were squashed and documentation was clarified.
 Below is a selection of just some of the things that were worked on during the hackathon.

 We look forward to seeing you at next year’s BazelCon!